-Justice Ruth Bader Ginsburg was the recipient of the inaugural Moment Magazine Human Rights Award on Wednesday, September 18, at an awards dinner at The Yale Club in New York City.
-Moment board member Lloyd Goldman was the recipient of the Moment Magazine Community Leadership Award.
+Justice Ruth Bader Ginsburg was the recipient of the inaugural Moment Magazine Human Rights Award, and Moment board member Lloyd Goldman, a leader in the fields of real estate development and philanthropy, received the Moment Magazine Community Leadership Award on Wednesday, September 18, at a special dinner at The Yale Club in New York City.

-Philanthropist and Moment board member Lloyd Goldman received the Moment Magazine Community Leadership Award.
-He was introduced by Rivka Carmi, the former president of Ben-Gurion University of the Negev.
+Lloyd Goldman was introduced by Rivka Carmi, the former president of Ben-Gurion University of the Negev.
 In his remarks, Goldman noted that philanthropic causes help bring disparate groups within the Jewish community together.
 “I know it can be hard to discuss some social issues.
 But when we can support an organization that crosses so many categories that we each like to support and get a synergy between them, it is momentous.”

 Also in attendance were singer-songwriter Regina Spektor, comedian Nick Kroll, writer and director Debra Granik (Winters Bone and Leave No Trace), Dr. Ruth Westheimer and other luminaries.
 Spektor, posting on her Instagram page after the event, wrote: “Listening to the wise and funny and profound and witty RBG and being surrounded by such philanthropic and active people was just what my heart needed.
 Going to try and take some of that wisdom and hang out with it for a long time.”